Online dating: men’s perspective

 While I was busy cursing Pure, I actually realized why it played such an important role in my life.
 Pure speeds up the connection.
 That’s why.

 Add all of these big-breasted creatures, smirking devils, and other Pure visuals on top of what I just told you.
 These innuendos automatically lower the degree of romantic pretentiousness.
-It’s not Shakespearean - it’s rather Lacanian.
+The male dating app experience is not Shakespearean — it’s rather Lacanian.
 So let’s not try too hard, darling.

 Thank you, Pure.
 And good luck to you all.